MicrosoftDocs/azure-docs/articles/sql-database/sql-database-managed-instance-get-started.md

 ---
 # Create an Azure SQL Managed Instance

-This quickstart walks through how to create a SQL [Managed Instance](sql-database-managed-instance.md) in Azure, including the preparation of the network environment.
+This quickstart walks through how to create a SQL [Managed Instance](sql-database-managed-instance.md) in the Azure portal, including the preparation of the network environment.

 If you don't have an Azure subscription, create a [free](https://azure.microsoft.com/free/) account before you begin.